Introduction to PostgreSQL replace

 And the only first occurrence of is would have been replaced with the demo.

-When more that one substring need to be replaced by the same substring then translate() function is used.
+When more that one substring needs to be replaced by the same substring, then the translate() function is used.

 TRANSLATE(original_string, set_of_characters, new_set_characters);